 Parents are reminded not to schedule vacations or extended absences that would conflict with school days and commitments, especially before and after holidays.
-Any such absences will be considered unexcused, and teachers will not offer special assignments or make-up tests for material due during the absence.
-It is expected that students will complete the work before they leave.
+Any such absences must be communicated to the Middle School Directors but will be considered unexcused, and teachers will not offer special assignments to make up for work missed.
+It is expected that students will complete the work, including any tests or quizzes, before they leave.